BS in Media Science

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
 Students majoring in Media Science will ordinarily, through coursework in the major, satisfy all BU Hub requirements in Communication as well as most of the requirements in the Intellectual Toolkit.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Requirements specific to the College of Communication Bachelor of Science degree in Media Science are separated into three levels.
 The first level is College-wide requirements—4 credits comprising CO 101 and an additional 0-credit Professional Experience—that provide the foundation for a future in any communication field.
 Beyond that are departmental requirements, 24 credits which encompass important aspects of all three departmental majors: Advertising, Media Science, and Public Relations.
 Then, there are the Media Science major requirements, 28 credits incorporating study in media effects, consumer insight, communication theory, and research-related study available in classroom-based, field-based, and abroad-based environments.

 (1 course and a Professional Experience; 4 credits)

 - COM CO 101 The Human Storyteller (minimum grade of C required to continue in COM)

 - COM CO 575 COM Professional Experience (0 credits)